conradakunga/Blog/_posts/2025-09-17-documentation-needs-love-broken-samples.md

 // https://learn.microsoft.com/dotnet/api/azure.identity.devicecodecredential
 ```

-This just dumps you [here](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.devicecodecredential?view=azure-dotnet):
+This link takes you [here](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.devicecodecredential?view=azure-dotnet):

 ![DeviceCodeCredential](../images/2025/09/DeviceCodeCredential.png)

-You can see here that it references a package, [Azure.Identity](https://www.nuget.org/packages/azure.identity), which, remember,  has not been mentioned anywhere in the documentation.
+You can see here that it references a package, [Azure.Identity](https://www.nuget.org/packages/azure.identity), which, remember,  has **not been mentioned anywhere in the documentation**.

-Let's try adding this:
+Let's try adding it directly:

 ```c#
 dotnet add package Azure.Identity
 ```

-The code now builds.
+The code now **builds**.

 Which got me thinking.

-1. At some point, this code must have worked.
+1. At some point, this code **must have worked**.
-2. This comment, presumably, at some point was correct:
+2. This comment, presumably, **at some point was correct**:
     > // Code snippets are only available for the latest version.
 Current version is 5.x

 When did it break?

-I wonder why the **Azure.Identity** package isn't a transient dependency.
+I also wonder why the **Azure.Identity** package isn't a transient dependency.

 And most importantly, what does it mean for something to be broken for this long?
 As hypothesized [recently]({% post_url 2025-09-15-documentation-needs-love-running-samples %}).